Ototoxicity

 Ototoxicity is the property of being toxic to the ear (oto-), specifically the cochlea or auditory nerve and sometimes the vestibular system, for example, as a side effect of a drug.
 The effects of ototoxicity can be reversible and temporary, or irreversible and permanent.

 It has been recognized since the 19th century.

 There are many well-known ototoxic drugs used in clinical situations, and they are prescribed, despite the risk of hearing disorders, for very serious health conditions.

-Ototoxic drugs include antibiotics (such as gentamicin, streptomycin, tobramycin), loop diuretics (such as furosemide), and platinum-based chemotherapy agents (such as cisplatin and carboplatin).
-A number of nonsteroidal anti-inflammatory drugs (NSAIDS) have also been shown to be ototoxic.
+Ototoxic drugs include aminoglycoside antibiotics (such as gentamicin, streptomycin, tobramycin), loop diuretics (such as furosemide), and platinum-based chemotherapy agents (such as cisplatin and carboplatin).
+A number of nonsteroidal anti-inflammatory drugs (NSAIDs) have also been shown to be ototoxic.
 This can result in sensorineural hearing loss, dysequilibrium, or both.
 Some environmental and occupational chemicals have also been shown to affect the auditory system and interact with noise.

 Signs and symptoms

 Ototoxicity results in cochlear and/or vestibular dysfunction which can manifest as sensorineural hearing loss, tinnitus, hyperacusis, dizziness, vertigo, or imbalance.
 Presentation of symptoms vary in singularity, onset, severity and reversibility.